 The service itself was filled with exuberance.
 Hymns were yelled and sung to the ceiling by everyone in the church.
 Movements were purposeful and graceful, with a hallelujah shouted after every statement.
 At one point my neighbour gave me a napkin and told me to get ready to sweat.
 She stood and started shaking her fist to the sky.
 As someone who doesn’t dance and has a terrible singing voice, I was thrust out of my comfort zone within minutes.

 Halfway through the service, the pastor announced that testimonials would be taking place.
 Roughly 15 people walked up to the front of the room and spoke about all aspects of their lives that caused them to believe in the power of religion.

-Once the first 15 people had spoken their testimonials, the pastor encouraged more to come up and talk to the church.
+Once the first group of people had spoken their testimonials, the pastor encouraged more to come up and talk to the church.
 Within a breath, close to 30 additional people rose out of their seats and opened up to the congregation about their struggles and how they overcame these obstacles.

 Near the end of the service people started walking around handing out envelopes.
 I didn’t realize that these envelopes were supposed to hold the expected tithe.
-I felt out of place to pay the tithe as I was not a congregant at the church.
+I felt out of place paying the tithe as I was not a congregant at the church.

 Everyone around me just held the envelopes while paying attention to the minister preaching.
 I quietly slipped mine in my wallet and decided to forget about it.

 Roughly 10 minutes later the minister moved on from preaching about liars and thieves to paying the tithe.
 He said to the room, “even if you do not want to pay or you cannot pay, just know that the Lord wants you to pay.”
 That statement sent shivers up my spine and I froze, while everyone around me sprung into action and began filling envelopes with money.Adetayo said that the tithe is used for a variety of reasons at the ministry, but is focused on supporting and expanding the congregations throughout North America.